mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 To replicate results in your project, execute the scripts located in the `Step06_Stage02_Part02_SCT_REL` directory.

-# Step 7: Creation of Tables Related to Clustering
+# Step 7: Creation of Cluster Reference Tables

 This step includes the creation of two tables that facilitate clustering the dataset if the goal is to use specific parts of it.